bluekamandy/Creative-Coding-Course-with-Processing/6_Using_Objects_to_Create_a_Game/2_EXERCISE.md

 - Write a **collision detection boolean function** called `hitPaddle()` in which you feed the location and size of the rectangle  and the location of the ball.
 This function will detect when the ball is inside the square and give a visual indication by changing the fill  color of the square.
 You will use an **if else statement** to change the fill of the square.

   Your boolean function will look a little like this when you use it (it can be written on a single line.
-Multiple lines used here for space.):
+Multiple lines used here for space.
+This is only pseudocode, so you'll still need to write the correct format when defining and calling a function.):

 ```swift
 hitPaddle(paddleX, paddleY,